Have you ever looked at your LinkedIn profile and wondered how to create a LinkedIn profile to get more leads?

 But before you connect with any bigwigs on LinkedIn, you'll want to impress them first with a banging LinkedIn profile.

-According to James Uleman, Ph.D. at the American Psychological Association’s website, he said, “You don't get a second chance to make a first impression."
+According to James Uleman, Ph.D. at the American Psychological Association’s website, “You don't get a second chance to make a first impression."

 And nobody needs a doctoral degree to understand that.